-Ms. O’Malley has also prosecuted hundreds of felony matters ranging from child sexual assault to domestic violence and murder.
-In her most recent jury trial, she obtained convictions against Jared Adams, who was charged with multiple felonies stemming from a crime spree that included attempted murder, robbery of a gas station and carjacking.
+Since joining the office as an attorney in 1984, O’Malley rose through the ranks to become Chief Assistant District Attorney from 1999 until her appointment to District Attorney in 2009.
+She has a formidable record, having prosecuted hundreds of felony matters ranging from child sexual assault to domestic violence and murder.
+In her most recent jury trial, she obtained multiple felony convictions against defendant Jared Adams for an extensive crime spree that included attempted murder, robbery of a gas station and carjacking.
 During the robbery of the gas station, he shot and paralyzed a 10-year-old Oakland boy who was taking a piano lesson in a neighboring music school.
-After the trial, Ms. O’Malley secured a 70-year prison sentence for Adams.
+Defendant Adams was sentenced to 70 years in prison sentence for these crimes.

 DA O’Malley is a strong advocate for victims’ rights, and is committed to doing all she can to improve the painful experience for victims of crime in Alameda County.
 She has developed an innovative electronic notification system to alert victims of crime about their future court dates.
 Additionally, DA O’Malley created the Restitution Program, ensuring those convicted repay the victim/s for losses suffered as a result of the defendant’s criminal conduct.
 This program serves as model for the State and consistently breaks national recovery records.
 In the last decade, the Restitution Unit has obtained more than $125,000,000 in direct restitution orders for both victims and the State of California who have expended funds on behalf of crime victims.